 - The output from the amplifier connects to either the current output for a signal of 4~20mA or a voltage output signal of 0~10V.

-- To calibrate the conditioner, remove any load from the transducer and adjust the variable resistor to an output of 0V or 4mA.
-To calibrate the full span, place the entire load on the transducer and adjust its variable resistor to an output of 10V or 20mA.
+- To calibrate the Zero (or tare) of the conditioner, remove any load and adjust the “zero” variable resistor to an output of 0V or 4mA.
+To calibrate the full Span, place the entire load on the transducer and adjust the span variable resistor to an output of 10V or 20mA.

 The load measurement system will be fully functional and ready to operate.
 Re-calibrate the device frequently and whenever the output readings change, or the signal is abnormal.
 Most load cell signal conditioners should operate from 10°C – 40°C, or 15 – 100°F, and below 90% relative humidity.
 However, always review the product specs before operating in high and low-temperature environments.